rackerlabs/understack/docs/component-understack-workflows.md

 # Understack Workflows

-Understack Workflows is a collection of code, scripts, container definitions centered around [Argo Workflows][argo-wf] to drive automated operations based on events and other triggers in the system.
+Understack Workflows is a collection of code, scripts, container definitions centered around [Argo Workflows][argo-wf] and [Argo Events][argo-events] to drive automated operations based on events and other triggers in the system.

+## Tools/Applications Used

+### Argo Events

+[Argo Events][argo-events] is a Kubernetes-native event-driven automation framework.
+We can use Argo Events to trigger automations processes from any of the internal Understack and external sources.

+## Kubernetes Resources

 Due to the scoping of resources into different namespaces in the deployment it is also split into multiple namespaces.

-Specifics about each workflow can be seen in the Workflows section.

-## Kubernetes Resources

 The resources here are grouped together by function.